fikay/FinalProject/eventapp-master/README.md

 - Install npm packages
 - Install the react native node_modules by running `yarn install-frontend` in your terminal
 - Install the laravel vendor by running `yarn install-backend` in your terminal
+- Run Apache server and MySQL.
+- For IOS
+- Run start-frontend
+- Run start-backend
+- For android
+- run cd backend
+- run cd frontend
+- Then for both devices:
+- php artisan serve --host YOUR_IP_ADDRESS --port 80
+- Head over to the expo app on your device and the application should open from there.

 ## Frontend Documentation